 Move as much as possible

 Sitting all day long has been proven bad for your health – even if you exercise regularly.
 The key is to keeping your blood flowing – at work, that can be as simple as standing when you get a chance and taking a quick lap around the office once every hour.

 To make it happen: This goes hand-in-hand with drinking more water, as you may find yourself getting up more to use the restroom.
 Get into a routine of refilling your water every time you use the restroom to keep the cycle going all day long.
-If you’re on the phone a lot and have access to a headpiece, take the opportunity to walk around while listening.
+If you’re on the phone a lot and have access to a headpiece, take the opportunity to walk around while listening2.

-While the jury is out on how long it takes to form a habit – science says anywhere from twenty-one to 254 days – performing these small actions daily while at your job may help lead to some long-term healthy habits.
+While the jury is out on how long it takes to form a habit – science says anywhere from twenty-one to 254 days – performing these small actions daily while at your job may help lead to some long-term healthy habits3.